 Including the cylindrical part of the A47, often there are not indicated parts of the instruction manual, part number difference mistake is scattered.

 The brass hydraulic pressure piston should be jointed to the plastic parts.
 If the plastics component was glued together like a picture, it was a mistake.
 It’s difficult to explain in sentences.

 I have written only a bad point of the assembling manual.
 There are a lot of parts with the part of 2 legs, it is also complicated.
 The parts mounting layout is shown from the left and from the right, which is very helpful for my assembling.

 The metal barrel is very good.
-I think these days manufacturer had a full of service spirit like this metal barrel often attached to the kit from the beginning.
+I think these days manufacturers had a full of service spirit like this metal barrel often attached to the kit from the beginning.
 When it’s metal, the complete round goes out easily, so such intention does whether you say that I increase in a precise sense.
 It may be complacency.
-The metal barren is easily reproducing true circle, and it will increase the precision.
+The metal barren is easily reproducing a true circle, and it will increase the precision.
 Even it may be a self-satisfaction.

 I will dirty other parts equally in a good balance when I make here splashes of mud.
 After all, I fixed it.
 I piled photocoagulation putty and sharpened it.
-Still, there was an irregularity and was difficult.
+Still, there was an irregularity, and was difficult.
 Well, it became very better than leave it without a fix.

-If it is called a dragon, I’m waiting for the Patriot missile system which was scheduled to release on this April, but now not yet on sale.
+If it is called a dragon, I’m waiting for the Patriot missile system which was scheduled to release this April, but is now not yet on sale.
 Dragon model had led the AFV model field with the highest quality kit before, and I’m disappointed with the present situation.
 There are a lot of legacies of the dragon in my stock.

 Sorry, the Dragon did the massive hike in prices recently, and I used the reproachful term.
 Anyway, I hope Dragon releases the Patriot set early!